VivekBhat/serverless-nodejs-dynamodb--rest-api/README.md

 In each of these files there is exactly one function which is directly attached to `module.exports`.

 The idea behind the `todos` directory is that in case you want to create a service containing multiple resources e.g. users, notes, comments you could do so in the same service.
-While this is certainly possible you might consider creating a separate service for each resource.
-It depends on the use-case and your preference.

 ## Use-cases

-- API for a Web Application
+- Serverless API for a Web Application
-- API for a Mobile Application
+- Serverless API for a Mobile Application

 ## Setup

+Install the required packages first by running the following command:

 ```bash
 npm install